api3dao/promise-utils/README.md

   interface GoAsyncOptions {
-    retries?: number; // Number of retries to attempt if the go callback is unsuccessful. attemptTimeoutMs?: number; // The timeout for each attempt. totalTimeoutMs?: number; // The maximum timeout including retries and delays.
+    retries?: number; // Number of retries to attempt if the go callback is unsuccessful. attemptTimeoutMs?: number; // The timeout for each attempt. totalTimeoutMs?: number; // The maximum timeout for all attempts and delays.
 No more retries are performed after this timeout. delay?: StaticDelayOptions | RandomDelayOptions; // Type of the delay before each attempt.
 There is no delay before the first request.
   }
   ```